suresh018/TestNgParameters/README.md

 # TestNgParameters
-This si a maven project with testng.
+This is a maven project with testng.
 To run this project:
 From Ecliepse:
 clean